Radon Testing in Johns Creek & North Metro

 Radon Testing FAQs

-Do you offer radon testing in Johns Creek and Metro Atlanta?
+Do you offer radon testing in Johns Creek and North Metro Atlanta?

 Yes.
-Inspect-More provides professional radon testing services in Johns Creek and throughout the Metro Atlanta area.
-Radon testing may be scheduled as a standalone service or added to a home inspection.
+Inspect-More provides professional radon testing in Johns Creek and nearby North Metro communities (Alpharetta, Suwanee, Duluth, Cumming, and Buford).
+You can schedule radon testing as a stand-alone service or add it to a home inspection.

 What is radon, and why does it matter?

-Radon is a naturally occurring radioactive gas that can enter homes through the soil.
-It is colorless and odorless, and long-term exposure to elevated radon levels is a known health concern.
-Testing is the only way to determine a home’s radon level.
+Radon forms naturally in soil and can enter a home through cracks and openings.
+You can’t see or smell it, and long-term exposure to elevated levels is a known health concern.
+Testing is the only way to know a home’s radon level.

 What radon level is considered high?

-The Environmental Protection Agency (EPA) recommends taking action when radon levels are 4.0 picocuries per liter (pCi/L) or higher.
-The EPA also notes that levels between 2.0 and 4.0 pCi/L may warrant consideration of mitigation.
+In general, the EPA recommends taking action when radon levels measure 4.0 pCi/L or higher.
+It also notes that levels between 2.0 and 4.0 pCi/L may warrant consideration of mitigation.

 How long does a radon test take?

-Most residential radon tests are conducted over a defined testing period in accordance with standard protocols.
-Specific timing and setup requirements will be explained at the time of scheduling so you know what to expect.
+Most residential real estate tests run over a defined test period under standard “closed-house” conditions.
+When you schedule, I’ll explain the timing and setup requirements, so you know exactly what to expect.

 Do radon levels change over time?